Discover what coaching is and when you might benefit.

 Set and achieve goals.

-The style of conversation depends on what you want to achieve.
-Perhaps you want an objective sounding board, another time you want someone to help you make a decision, maybe you simply need a listening ear or someone to help you gain perspective on an issue so you can see what to do.
+Perhaps you want an objective sounding board to help you gain perspective about a situation or concern.
+Another time you want someone to help you set and achieve a goal.
+Maybe you just need a listening ear, as you think something through so you can see what to do.

 Whatever the format, questions are a key part of coaching because they can unlock issues, create clarity and surface knowledge.